 About the FLASH curriculum

-FLASH is a widely used comprehensive sexual health education curriculum developed by Public Health – Seattle & King County and designed to prevent teen pregnancy, STDs, and sexual violence.
+FLASH is a widely used sexual health education curriculum developed by Public Health – Seattle & King County and designed to prevent teen pregnancy, STDs, and sexual violence, and to increase knowledge about the reproductive system and puberty.
 FLASH is available for elementary, middle, high school and special education classrooms.
+High School FLASH has been proven effective by rigorous evaluation.

 FLASH is based on the Theory of Planned Behavior.
 Lessons include a variety of strategies designed to create positive attitudes, beliefs and norms and to build skills in order to reduce rates of pregnancy, STDs and sexual violence.
 See additional details below.